Joseph KaboskiUniversity of Notre Dame

 Msgr.
 Martin SchlagUniversity of St. Thomas; Pontifical University of the Holy Cross

 Cosponsored by the University of Chicago Ethics Club

 The presence of two Catholic candidates for vice-president have raised questions about Catholic social thought and American free market economics.
 In this symposium, an economist and a theologian consider how the Church's teaching bears on contemporary economic questions.
 The questions to be explored will include: What does the Catholic social thought developed by popes from Leo XIII and Pius XI to John Paul II and Benedict XVI say about economic issues?
 How can economists engage the principles of Catholic Social Thought and reflect on questions such as the just wage, social solidarity and the market economy?
 How can economists assist the Church to develop and implement its social teaching?

 Msgr.
 Martin Schlag holds the Alan W. Moss endowed chair for Catholic Social Thought of the John A. Ryan Institute in the Center for Catholic Studies at the University of St. Thomas (Minnesota), where he is full professor with dual appointment in the department of Catholic Studies and the Opus College of Business.
-He is also director of the Program for Church Management at the Pontifical University of the Holy Cross in Rome.
+He is also director of the Markets, Culture and Ethics Research Centre at at the Pontifical University of the Holy Cross in Rome.
 Born in New York, raised in England and Austria, Msgr.
-Schlag has authored over 80 publications, among them: (together with Domènec Melé) Humanism in Economics and Business: Perspectives of the Catholic Social Tradition, The Handbook of Catholic Social Teaching: A Guide for Christians in the World Today, and The Business Francis Means: Understanding the Pope’s Message on the Economy.
+Schlag has authored over 100 publications, among them: (together with Domènec Melé) Humanism in Economics and Business: Perspectives of the Catholic Social Tradition, The Handbook of Catholic Social Teaching: A Guide for Christians in the World Today, and The Business Francis Means: Understanding the Pope’s Message on the Economy.